flamusdiu/xleapp/README.md

-# iLEAPP
+# xLEAPP
 iOS Logs, Events, And Plists Parser
-Details in blog post here: https://abrignoni.blogspot.com/2019/12/ileapp-ios-logs-events-and-properties.html
+Details in blog post here: https://abrignoni.blogspot.com/2019/12/xleapp-ios-logs-events-and-properties.html

 Supports iOS/iPadOS 11, 12, 13 and 14.
 Select parsing directly from a compressed .tar/.zip file, or a decompressed directory, or an iTunes/Finder backup folder.